-An estimated total is less than 425 or within 425 of the total size of the tabulation area.
-Use a basic standard error of 246 multiplied by the design factor for the type of estimate.

-- 1. For estimated percentages that are less than 2 or greater than 98.
-Use a value of 2 for the estimated percentage in the percent formula. - 2.
+- 1. An estimated total is less than 425 or within 425 of the total size of the tabulation area.
+Use a basic standard error of 246 multiplied by the design factor for the type of estimate. - 2.
+For estimated percentages that are less than 2 or greater than 98.
+Use a value of 2 for the estimated percentage in the percent formula. - 3.
 The denominator of a percentage is zero.
 There are no sample observations available to compute an estimate of a proportion or an estimate of its standard error.

-b.
-Standard Errors for Sums and Differences
+Sums and Differences